We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Our Favorite Espresso Machines

-What we liked: The Bambino Plus is a compact and lightweight espresso machine—but that doesn’t mean it can’t hold its own against models twice its size.
-Instead of a traditional boiler, the Bambino Plus uses a ThermoJet heating system that reaches brewing temperatures in just three seconds.
-It also has a PID to ensure that the machine is brewing at exactly 200ºF with every shot pulled.
-The machine uses pre-infusion to saturate the coffee puck at a lower pressure during the first few seconds of brewing, which helped me dial in great espresso shots with just a few grind adjustments.
-Aside from its excellent espresso performance, the Bambino Plus is chock full of user-friendly details, like a bobber that pops up when your drip tray is full and the cleaning instructions printed on the back of the removable water reservoir.
-Combined with an automatic steam wand that has three temperature and foam level options, the Bambino Plus is an approachable machine for beginners and experts alike.
+What we liked: The Bambino Plus is compact and holds its own against models twice its size.
+Instead of a traditional boiler, it uses a ThermoJet heating system that reaches brewing temperatures in just three seconds.
+It also has a PID that ensures it’s operating at exactly 200ºF every time.
+The machine uses pre-infusion to evenly saturate the coffee puck at a lower pressure during the first few seconds of brewing, which helped us dial in shots quickly.
+Aside from its excellent espresso performance, the Bambino Plus is chock full of user-friendly details, like a bobber that pops up when the drip tray is full and the cleaning instructions printed on the back of the removable water reservoir.
+Combined with an automatic steam wand that has three temperature and foam options, it’s an approachable machine for beginners and experts alike.

 Key Specs